Wade Hampton III: Maryland Campaign

 After the Peninsula Campaign, General Robert E. Lee reorganized his cavalry forces as a division under the command of Major General J.E.B.
 Stuart, who selected Hampton as his senior subordinate to command one of two cavalry brigades.
 Hampton's brigade was left in Richmond to observe McClellan's withdrawal from the Peninsula, while the rest of the army participated in the Northern Virginia Campaign.
 Thus, Hampton and his men missed the Second Battle of Bull Run, re-joining the army shortly thereafter; but were present on the extreme left of the Confederate line at Antietam.
 His brigade was selected to participate in Stuart's Chambersburg Raid in October 1862, in which Hampton was briefly appointed "military governor" of the town following its surrender to the Confederate cavalry.
 During the winter of 1862, Hampton led a series of cavalry raids behind enemy lines and captured numerous prisoners and supplies without casualties, earning a commendation from General Lee.
 In November 1862, he captured 137 men of the 3rd Pennsylvania Cavalry at Hartwood Presbyterian Church.

 Hampton was not present at the Battle of Fredericksburg or the Battle of Chancellorsville due to being detached for raids elsewhere.

+Stuart's Christmas Raid

+Hampton's brigade would play a role in the December 27-29, 1862 Christmas Raids of Union supply depots in Virginia.